NicoloToscani/edge-sentron/README.md

 - Enable application with *Enable* switch
 - Connect variables for energy measures visualization

-You can start using it without configuration using the default parameters:
+You can start using it without configuration with default parameters:
 - IPv4: 192.168.100.9
 - Modbus port: 502
 - Unit ID: 1